|Home Flowers Vegetables Herbs Bulbs Fruit Organic Trees 'n Shrubs How to Grow Plant Problems Houseplants|

 How to Grow Aster Plants:

 Sow seeds early in the season and cover lightly with soil.
 Water thoroughly once.
-They germinate easily and grow quickly, producing blooms by mid-summer.
+They germinate easily, and begin growing quickly, producing blooms by mid-summer.

-Transplant perennial Asters into your garden into an area where they can be grown for years.
-Spacing depends upon size, with miniature varieties spaced four to six inches apart, and Giant varieties one to two feet apart.
+Transplant perennial Asters into your garden, into an area where they can be allowed to grow for years.
+Plant spacing depends upon size of each variety.
+Miniature varieties should be spaced four to six inches apart.
+Space Giant varieties one to two feet apart.
 Smaller varieties make good border edging.
 Large varieties look their best, when placed in the back of the flowerbed.

 Once your Aster are established, they will grow well for years.

 Soil should be moist, but not wet.
 Aster does not do well in wet soils.
 They will withstand dry periods.
 Once plants are established, they only need water during extended droughts.

 Plants will begin to bloom in mid to late summer.
 You can expect continuous blooms up to frost.
 Remove dead flower blooms to improve plant appearance.
 For giant varieties, trim back any stalks as desired, to maintain an attractive appearance.

 Cuttings for Indoors:

-Sturdy stalks and big blooms makes Asters good candidates for flower vases and other arrangements.
+Sturdy stalks and big blooms, make Asters good candidates for flower vases and other arrangements.
 Cut the stem low, check for insects hiding in the flower, on the stem, and under the leaves.
 Bring cut flowers indoors and immediately place in water.

 For smaller varieties, use a small container or vase and cut the stem a couple inches long.
 Bunch up a variety of colors for an eye-appealing arrangement.